Merrill G. White

 Merrill G. White (December 13, 1901 – March 21, 1959) was an American film editor and screenwriter.
-He also co-directed the 1957 film Ghost Diver.
+He also co-directed the 1957 film Ghost Diver and was an associate producer on Courage of Black Beauty (1957).
 During the 1930s he worked in Britain, including on several films made by Herbert Wilcox.
+For his editing of The Brave One, White received a Best Film Editing nomination for the 29th Academy Awards.